 So we need a word of encouragement and hope and correction from God.
 First of all, I want you to know that God is for the single parent.
-Regardless of how you got into that situation, if you love God and have a heart for Him, He is for you.
+No matter how you became a single parent, if you love God and have a heart for Him, He is for you.

 In Psalm 27:10, David says, "My father and my mother have forsaken me, but the Lord will take me up."
 David is saying that God will be a parent when a parent is missing.
 God will take up the slack caused by the absent parent.
 That's good news.
-It's good to know that you have a mother you didn't know you had and a father when you don't know where your real father is.
-That is what the old folks meant when they said, "If you don't have a mother, He will be your mother.
+It's good to know that your child has a mother you didn't know he or she had and has a father if he or she doesn't know where the earthly father is.
+There is a saying I sometimes make, "If you don't have a mother, He will be your mother.
 If you don't have a father, He will be your Father.
 He will be a lawyer in a courtroom and a doctor in a hospital and whatever else you need."

 God can meet your need.
 Even though you may not have an ideal home situation, you do have an ideal God.
-Filmmakers use fancy technology and computer wizardry to turn a character in a film into someone else.
-God says, "If you need Me to turn into a dad, I will turn into a dad.
-If you need Me to turn into a mom, I will turn into a mom.
+Filmmakers use fancy technology to turn a character in a film into someone else.
+God says, "If you need Me to be a father, I will be a father.
+If you need Me to be a mother, I will be a mother.
+If you need Me to be a friend, I will be a spouse.
+If you need Me to be a friend, I will be a friend.
 I will be to you whatever you need."
 That's a good word for you if there is somebody important missing in your home.

-Psalm 68:5 says that God is "a father of the fatherless and a judge for the widows."
-If your son does not have a father, that's not the whole story because God is a Father to the fatherless.
-He also acts in justice on behalf of a widow
+David writes in the book of Psalms that God is "a father of the fatherless and a judge for the widows" (Psalm 68:5).
+If your child does not have a father, that's not the whole story because God is a Father to the fatherless.
+God also acts in justice on behalf of a widow.
+A widow includes those who have been abandoned by a spouse.

-The Hebrew word for orphan means "fatherless."
-In Israel, a fatherless child was considered an orphan even if he had a mother.
+The Hebrew word for orphan means fatherless.
+In Israel, a fatherless child was considered an orphan even if he or she had a mother.
 Why?
 Because in the economy of God it was the job of the father to provide for and protect the family.
 When the father was absent, it made the family vulnerable.